Sujatha-SNN/Rest-PostmanWorkoutV2/README.md

 	* config.properties
 		* Repository of configuration required for REST API calls
 * reponseAttributes.properties
-	* Repository for maintaining paramters for chaining to REST API calls
+	* Repository for maintaining paramters for chaining of REST API calls
 * data
     * Contains json files to be passed to @DataProvider
 * reports